bryansuello/nvim-lua-config/README.md

 <img src="readme-image.png" >

-- make sure you have eslint and perttier installed locally via npm. <code>npm i -g</code>
+- make sure you have eslint and perttier installed locally via npm.
 - for linting and formatting to work.
 - configure .eslintrc.json